Tractable Estimation of Nonlinear Panels with Interactive Fixed Effects: Asymptotic Analysis

+where the parameter space is restricted to the shrinking neighborhood $\mc{B}_{\delta_{NT}}$.
+Notice that, as in the linear case, this problem does not have a unique solution for $\hat{\Lambda}_{\mr{local}}$ and $\hat{\Gamma}_{\mr{local}}$ and requires imposing $R^2$ additional constraints to identify these parameters.
+Building on the normalization proposed in \citet{chen2021nonlinear}, we introduce the following restricted parameter set

+consistent with the construction in~\eqref{eq:space_definition}.
+While in practice researchers could employ alternative normalizations, focusing on $\Phi_{NT}$ greatly facilitates the following theoretical analysis thanks to the linearity of the imposed restriction.
+Specifically, instead of imposing $\Phi_{NT}$ directly, we convert it into a quadratic penalization term, $\| \hat{\Lambda}_{\mr{nuc}}' \Lambda/N - \Gamma' \hat{\Gamma}_{\mr{nuc}} /T \|_{\mr{F}}^2$, whose Hessian matrix only depends on $(\hat{\Lambda}_{\mr{nuc}}, \hat{\Gamma}_{\mr{nuc}})$ due to the aforementioned linearity.
+In particular, consider the associated (penalized) optimization problem:

-which is equivalent to solving~\eqref{eq:definition_local} with normalization constraint $(\Lambda, \Gamma)\in\Phi_{NT} $.
-The differentiability of the penalty simplifies the analysis of Hessian, providing a more tractable alternative to the hard constraint.
-It is worth noting that the penalization term is introduced for theoretical considerations but is unnecessary in practical.
+which is equivalent to solving~\eqref{eq:definition_local} with the normalization constraint $(\Lambda, \Gamma)\in\Phi_{NT} $.
+The differentiability of the penalty simplifies the analysis of the associated (penalized) Hessian, providing a more tractable alternative to directly studying \eqref{eq:definition_local} under the hard constraint.